 - server applications for the banking and financial industry (Standard Chartered)

-- software and development tools (Netbeans IDE)
+- development tools (Netbeans IDE)

 - trade applications (Murex)